edap/edap.github.com/content/_index.md

 I work with product companies, design studios, universities and artists to ship real-time 3D experiences for the web.

+I work with associations, NGOs and universities to make websites, archive old works, online courses and manage servers.

+I stand for a [free internet](https://keepitfree.ai/) and for open source software.

-If you're interested in hiring me for freelance work get in touch at info (at) davideprati (dot) com
+If you're interested in hiring me for freelance work get in touch at info (at) davideprati (dot) com.

 Past collaborations: